daguilarm/belich-tables/README.md

     composer require daguilarm/livewire-tables

+Or include in your `composer.json`:

+    "daguilarm/livewire-tables": "^1.0"

 ## Publishing Assets

-Publishing assets are optional unless you want to customize this package.
+Publishing assets are mandatory for this package:

     php artisan vendor:publish --provider="Daguilarm\LivewireTables\LivewireTablesServiceProvider"